You probably don’t think of cathedrals when you think of 20th-century modern art. Maybe you should, though.

 This remarkable chaplain contributed to, for example, such publications as Profil.
 The Austrian Monthly Magazine for the Graphic Arts (my translation of the German title).

-Be sure to watch the video (which has English subtitles).
-It explains Mauer’s role in re-establishing the ancient link between the church and contemporary art.
+The film explains Mauer’s role in re-establishing the ancient link between the church and contemporary art.
 Not an easy task for him, as you can imagine.

 You sense the influence in the organisation under themes like “celebrate” or “follow”.
 Or in the occasional mix of old and new, like when a 2017 abstract graphite drawing provides the backdrop to a 1630 silver and gold monstrance.

 The ecclesiastical treasures are much as you might expect: chalices, manuscripts, altarpieces, sculptures, paintings, and similar.
 A silver bishop’s staff from 1515 rubs shoulders with 14th-century wooden figures and 12th-century plaques.
-The highlights for me were:

 - The 14th-century portrait of Rudolf IV, regarded as a pivotal moment in the history of portraiture (it’s the oldest known portrait featuring a half-frontal view)